scravy/exercise/README.md

 It is fine for the files produced to be named just with the current timestamp in milliseconds or a running number (i.e.
 `1.txt`, `2.txt`, `3.txt`, and so on).

+The service is supposed to run until it is interrupted (e.g. by issuing `Ctrl+C` or killing it).

 ### Example